Murhyen Kaster Mereck Bindoumou: Club career

 Bindoumou was born in Brazzaville, Republic of the Congo.
 He began his career with ACNFF.
-After the successful 2007 FIFA U-20 World Cup he moved to French Ligue 1 side AJ Auxerre which he left in summer 2009 to join Spanish club CD Baza loan.
-After his return to Auxerre in summer 2010 he was released.
+After a successful performance at the 2007 FIFA U-20 World Cup, he moved to French Ligue 1 side AJ Auxerre.
+In the summer of 2009, he was loaned to Spanish club CD Baza.
+After his return to Auxerre in summer 2010, he was released from his contract.

 International career

 Bindoumou represented the Congo U-20 at the 2007 FIFA U-17 World Cup in Korea Republic and played four games in the tournament.